AutomationArchitectureMotorized Systems

 The Future of Architectural Automation: Moving Beyond Manual Systems

-Dynamic Spaces
+Dynamic Indoor-Outdoor Spaces

-Kiran Slido Craft's Approach
+The Kiran Slido Craft Approach